DeimElias/Lazy.nix/README.md

 environment.systemPackages = with pkgs; [custom-neovim]; # for NixOS

 ```
-after that, you can configure as described in the past section
+After that, you can configure as described in the previous section